yazilimperver/WebOTAUpdater/README.md

 This sample is developed using VSCode with Platform.IO extension for ESP32 device to illustrate OTA update via simple Web Server.

-You can find details in TBD blog post.
+You can find details in https://www.yazilimperver.com/index.php/2020/09/28/esp32-cipleri-icin-ota-guncellemesi/ blog post.